 Health psychology is a clinical focus of mine.
 I bring a holistic perspective to the therapy process and believe all aspects of a person’s well-being can and often impacts their mental health.

-I have over 13 years of experience in private practice and treat a host of presenting problems such as trauma, anxiety, depression, personality disorders, addiction, life-transitions, relationship concerns, and obsessive and compulsive behaviors.
 My clients include adult individuals and heterosexual & same-sex couples.
 I am also a board approved clinical supervisor in counseling.
 I work with LGPC candidates and other professionals seeking clinical oversight.

 Lexa Grobicki LCMFT